kennyszub/yelp-client/README.md

 - [x] Filter page
    - [x] Radius filter should expand as in the real Yelp app
    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)
-- [ ] Implement the restaurant detail page.
+- [x] Implement the restaurant detail page.

 ### Walkthrough

 ![Video Walkthrough](yelp.gif)

+#### Future enhancements

+- make distance and sort lists collapse upon click
+- missing address label on restaurant details page
 ---